jollytoad/ahx/docs/htmx_comparison.md

 ## Important differences

+The major conceptual difference to _htmx_, is that _ahx_ allows hypermedia controls to be declared as CSS rules in addition to directly on elements.

 The focus of _ahx_ is to provide a means for a third-party to augment the UI of a _host_ application, and so it has to place security and auditability over developer convenience.